nus-cs2103-AY2122S1/ip/docs/README.md

 `remove {task's reference number on the list}`

-Example:
+Example of `remove` command:

 `list` then `remove 2`.
-Suppose you have 2 tasks and the homework todo task is your 2nd task in your list.
+Suppose you have 2 tasks and the "homework" todo is your 2nd task in your list.

 Expected outcome:
 `````